Mixtón War

-The Mixtón War (1540-1542) was a rebellion by the Caxcan people of northwestern Mexico against the Spanish conquerors.
+The Mixtón War (1540–1542) was an uprising by Caxcan people aimed at pushing the Spanish conquistadors out of northwestern Mexico and bringing the area back under indigenous control.
 The war was named after Mixtón, a hill in Zacatecas which served as an Indigenous stronghold.

-The Caxcanes
+Caxcanes

 Although other indigenous groups also fought against the Spanish in the Mixtón War, the Caxcanes were the "heart and soul" of the resistance.
 The Caxcanes lived in the northern part of the present-day Mexican state of Jalisco, in southern Zacatecas, and Aguascalientes.
 They are often considered part of the Chichimeca, a generic term used by the Spaniards and Aztecs for all the nomadic and semi-nomadic Native Americans living in the deserts of northern Mexico.
 However, the Caxcanes seem to have been sedentary, depending upon agriculture for their livelihood and living in permanent towns and settlements.
 They were, perhaps, the most northerly of the agricultural, town-and-city dwelling peoples of interior Mexico.
 The Caxcanes are believed to have spoken a Uto-Aztecan language.
 Other Native Americans participating in the revolt were the Zacatecos from the state of the same name.